Cyber-Gab/CyberBlog-CloudSecurityProject/README.md

 SSL Offloading: Explained offloading SSL decryption to improve web server performance.
 WAF Rule Analysis: Explored SQL Injection vulnerabilities and how my website (without user input) is currently not susceptible.
 Custom WAF Rule (Hypothetical): Discussed limitations of geo-blocking rules like Canadian users potentially using VPNs.

 Screenshots included:
+In the document

-(Add screenshots demonstrating your WAF custom rule here) Future Charges:
+Future Charges:

 I understand my responsibility for maintaining or disabling the website after the project.
 I've reviewed Azure cost management guidance.